P-Schlumbom/deep-hybrid-models/README.md

 ## Replicating CIFAR-10 Results

-We report the following results compared to the original DHM:
+We report the following results compared to the original DHM (results are averaged over 10 independent seeds):

 **CIFAR-100 OOD set**